SivaShankarRajendran16/java/README.md

 # java

-Hi i have done with the jenkins deployment for three tier application was done myself.
+Finally this is the good pipeline for my java app